molgenis/molgenis-emx2/docs/molgenis/dev_guidelines.md

 </script>
 ```

-If your interface is used in more than one component, then add it to the `types` folder.
-Instead of storing all interfaces in one file, save them into themed type files.
+If your interface is used in more than one component, then add it to the `src/types` folder.
+Rather than storing all interfaces in one large file, save them into themed files.
 For example, if you have an interface that is used in more than visualization component, then store it in `types/viz.ts`.

 ### 4. Components should be styled using the configured tailwind classes